mapbox/mapbox-navigation-android/changelog/README.md

 Some other changes
 ```

-* write the changelog to the `changelog/unreleased/CHANGELOG.md` file
+To view the changelog for the android auto project, run the command `python3 scripts/changelog/assemble_changelog.py --auto`.

 Every release the release train app will:

-* get changelog from `changelog/unreleased/CHANGELOG.md` file
+* assemble the changelog by the script `python3 scripts/changelog/assemble_changelog.py`
 * add information about dependencies and compile changelog like:
 ```
 ## Mapbox Navigation SDK 1.1.1 - 13 December, 2022